dmerejkowsky/blog/content/post/2017-01-21-is-tdd-worth-it.md

-Testing was complicated: the code base was already quite large, and the safest way to make sure I did not break anything was to re-compile everything from scratch, and perform a few basic checks such as:
+Testing was complicated: the code base was already quite large, and the safest way to make sure I did not break anything was to re-compile everything from scratch (that alone took something like 15 minutes), and then perform a few basic checks such as:

-* Did the newly-compiled binaries ran? [^3]
+* Did the newly-compiled binaries run? [^3]
 * Was incremental build working?

 ### Making testing easier